andyboeh/esphome-dmx512/README.md

   * `force_full_frames`: If set to true, the full 513-byte frame is always sent.
 Otherwise, only the configured channels are transmitted.
   * `custom_mab_len`: Set a custom mark-after-break length (in uS, default 12)
   * `custom_break_len`: Set a custom break length (in uS, default 92)
-  * `update_interval`: Specify a custom update interval, i.e. the minimum time between resending the current values (in ms, default 500)
+  * `update_interval`: Specify a custom update interval, i.e. the minimum time between resending the current values (in ms, default 500).
+This allows the customisation of the refresh rate, some fixtures require rates higher than 2Hz (=500ms refresh rate).

 Outputs point to channels in the DMX universe, from 1 to 512.